 In another study from Adestra, which looked at over 125.000 email campaigns, the top performing subject line keywords were:

-Writing the best email subject line is one of the core elements of email marketing.
-We hope this article will help you implement catchy email subject lines in order to boost your email open rates.
+Therefore, writing the best email subject line is one of the core elements of email marketing.

 Using 19 proven tips will help you start writing catchy email subject lines, and the examples will inspire you for this.

 Share the best subject lines you have come across before in the comments section below with us!